givemepower8/givemepower8.github.io/_posts/2017-05-01-How-to-Teach-Kids-Programming.md

 ### Linked list

 Linked list has no index of the items.
-Each item is a node in the linked list which has a next property instead of index.
+Each item is a node in the linked list which has a `next` property instead of index.

+While you are iterating a list, you are not supposed to add and remove items to the list.
+But in a linked list, you can manipulate the current node.

 ## Beyond the basics